wrsturgeon/coq2rust/dev/doc/build-system.dune.md

 dune-config`.
 Among others, you can set in this file the custom number of build threads `(jobs N)` and display options `(display _mode_)`.

-## Running binaries [coqtop / rocqide]
+## Running binaries [coqtop]

 Running `coqtop` directly with `dune exec -- coqtop` won't in general work well unless you are using `dune exec -- coqtop -noinit`.
 The `coqtop` binary doesn't depend itself on Rocq's prelude, so plugins / vo files may go stale if you rebuild only `coqtop`.

-Instead, you should use the provided "shims" for running `coqtop` and `rocqide` in a fast build.
+Instead, you should use the provided "shims" for running `coqtop` in a fast build.
 In order to use them, do:

 ```
 $ dune exec -- dev/shim/coqtop
 ```

-or `quickide` / `dev/shim/rocqide` for RocqIDE, etc....
-See `dev/shim/dune` for a complete list of targets.
+See `dev/shim/dune` for a
+complete list of targets.
 These targets enjoy quick incremental compilation thanks to `-opaque` so they tend to be very fast while developing.